gazbert/bxbot/README.md

 ([RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)): Users can view config and the logs, but only administrators can update config and restart the bot.

-It is secured using [JWT](https://jwt.io/) over [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+It is secured using [JWT](https://jwt.io/) and has [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) support for Production environments.

 You can view the [Swagger](https://swagger.io/tools/swagger-ui/) docs at:
 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) once you've configured and started the bot.

 #### Configuration
-The REST API is disabled by default to prevent accidental exposure of unencrypted traffic over public networks.
+The REST API listens for plain HTTP traffic on port `8080` by default - you can change the `server.port` in the [./config/application.properties](./config/application.properties) file.

-To enable it, you need to change the `server.port` in the [./config/application.properties](./config/application.properties) from '-1' to the port you want the bot to listen on - see the _[TLS](#tls)_ section below if you plan on accessing the REST API over a public network.
+**IMPORTANT:** The bot must be configured to use TLS if you plan on accessing the REST API over a public network - see the _[TLS](#tls)_ section below.

 You _must_ change the `bxbot.restapi.jwt.secret` value in the [./config/application.properties](./config/application.properties) before using the REST API over a public network.